jozefg/drafts/variables-are-hard.md

 Fair warning, I've never used `unbound` before and I'm probably using `bound` in an incredibly backwards way.
 You've been warned.

+There's a lot of code in this post, enough that I think it's worth hosting the code on its own.
+You can find it on [github][cooked-pi-github] and [bitbucket][cooked-pi-bitbucket].

 ## The Original

 I've already described most of the original method